v-stdemo/mixed-reality/mixed-reality-docs/immersive-headset-hardware-details.md

 ![Variety of Windows Mixed Reality headsets](images/MR-headsets.png)

 Developers can purchase any of the Windows Mixed Reality immersive headsets available publicly at a number of retailers globally, as well as the [online Microsoft Store](https://www.microsoft.com/store/collections/VRandMixedrealityheadsets), and use them for mixed reality development.
 These immersive headsets deliver built-in inside-out tracking, meaning there is no need to purchase or install external trackers or place sensors on the wall.
-There's no complicated setup, just plug and play.
+There's no complicated setup.
+Just plug and play.

 ## Device specifications
 * Two high-resolution liquid crystal displays at 1440 x 1440 (the Samsung HMD Odyssey features an AMOLED display with 1440 x 1600 resolution)